House Of The Lord Orchestration (Phil Wickham)

 House Of The LordPhil Wickham

-Download the Orchestration for House Of The Lord by Phil Wickham, from the album House Of The Lord - Single.
-This song was arranged by Dan Galbraith in the key of Bb, A.
+Download the Orchestration for House Of The Lord by Phil Wickham, from the album Hymn Of Heaven.
+This song was arranged by Daniel Galbraith in the key of A, Bb, G.

 |Authors||Phil Wickham, Jonathan Smith|